 There are a few factors you should take into account when deciding what type of transportation is best for your company, including:

-Weighing all of these factors will help you decide which mode or combination of modes, of transportation is best suited for your company’s needs.
+Weighing all these factors will help you decide which mode or combination of modes of transportation best suits your company’s needs.

 In our next update, we’ll investigate how and when to use which transportation mode.

 Ready to get started with intermodal transport?
-At RailGateway, we make it simple to find the right mode and carrier for your freight and our competitive pricing guarantees you the best rate for your shipment.
-Get started today with a free rail quote.
+At RailGateway, we make finding the correct mode and intermodal carrier for your freight simple, and our competitive pricing guarantees you the best rate for your shipment.
+Contact us and get started today with a free quote.